reactjs/react.dev/content/docs/portals.md

 [Try it on CodePen.](https://codepen.io/gaearon/pen/jGBWpE)

 Catching an event bubbling up from a portal in a parent component allows the development of more flexible abstractions that are not inherently reliant on portals.
-For example, if you render a `<Modal />` component, the parent can capture its events regardless of whether it's implemented using portals.
+For example, if you render a `<Modal />` component, the parent can capture its events regardless of whether it's implemented using portals or not.

+> Note:
+>
+> When elements are placed, via portals, outside the parent component's DOM hierarchy, they will not inherit its CSS styles.
+They will instead inherit them from the DOM container they're placed into.